 Storing Payment Details in Apps or Online

 Online purchases take only a few quick clicks to complete.
-These practically immediate transactions can be detrimental to your goal in eliminating debt.
+These practically immediate transactions can be detrimental to your goal in reducing debt.
 By not storing your payment details, you’ll add some extra steps to online shopping, which may discourage you to click that “checkout” button.
 It’s all about keeping your money safe from situations that make you spend unnecessarily.

 Touching Your Emergency Fund